A man stands in the luminous plankton of Jervis Bay

 ✨ Where to go stargazing in Australia

-The rarest natural phenomena in Australia
+Australia's rarest natural phenomena

 Bright, beautiful and bedazzling, the Aurora Borealis is a big-ticket bucket list item for pretty much everyone on Earth.
 But you don’t need to fork out on a ticket to Scandinavia to see the dramatic natural light display IRL.
-Australia has its very own version, called the Aurora Australis or Southern Lights, which take over the sky in the colder months of the year, flashing luminous shades of violet, blue, green and glowing orange.
+Australia has its very own version, called the Aurora Australis or Southern Lights, which takes over the sky in the colder months of the year, flashing luminous shades of violet, blue, green and glowing orange.
 Your best bet for witnessing the Aurora Australis is to be as far south as possible.
 Due to having the cleanest air in the world and being closest to the South Pole, Tasmania is the obvious choice.
 You’ll want to find a place far away from city lights, so you can see the dancing colours shine brightest in the dark, twinkling skies.

 Melissa Woodley